-- No call, text or email is so important it's worth risking your life.
+No call, text or email is so important it's worth risking your life or the lives of others.
 Let calls go to voicemail and ignore your text messages while driving.

 Learn the rules of the road

-- Don't use your cellphone at a red light.
-The law applies whenever you're in control of the vehicle, whether stopped at a red light or in bumper-to-bumper traffic.
+Don't use your cellphone at a red light.
+The law applies even when you're stopped at a red light or in bumper-to-bumper traffic.

-- Keep your hands off.
+Keep your hands free.
 Hands-free means a Bluetooth, wired headset or speakerphone that can be operated with one touch or voice commands.
-Make sure to secure the cellphone to the vehicle or attach it on your body before driving.

-- If you have a Learner's (L) or Novice (N) licence, you aren't allowed to use any electronic device behind the wheel, for any purpose, even in hands-free mode.
+If you have a Learner's (L) or Novice (N) licence, you aren't allowed to use any electronic devices (like phone or GPS) behind the wheel, for any purpose, even in hands-free mode.

-- Make sure you understand the law on how to use electronic devices while driving (RoadSafetyBC)
+Make sure you understand the law on how to use electronic devices while driving

 Show your support